How is renewed violence in Myanmar affecting the Rohingya?

 “It has been three years since the coup, and not a single ICC member state has referred Myanmar to the ICC.
 I think that’s a practical failure, it’s a moral failure.
 But it’s one that can be rectified,” said Matthew Smith, executive director of Fortify Rights.

-A separate case was also filed by The Gambia in 2019 at the International Court of Justice (ICJ), accusing Myanmar of committing genocide against the Rohingya.
-While the ICJ issued orders for provisional measures to be taken by Myanmar to protect the Rohingya, Nay San Lwin and Smith said that no action has been taken.
+A separate case was also filed by The Gambia in 2019 at the ICJ, accusing Myanmar of committing genocide against the Rohingya.
+While the ICJ issued orders for provisional measures to be taken by Myanmar to protect the Rohingya, Nay San Lwin and Smith said that nothing was done.

 “The UN Security Council should regard the Myanmar military flouting the provisional measures as a reason for action,” said Smith.